Selection and deselection in MultiSelect

 ValueChange event

-The ValueChange event is triggered when the value of the MultiSelect component get changed or modified.
-Also, it will return the necessary arguments including the current and previously selected or changed value.
+The ValueChange event is raised when the value of the MultiSelect changes.
+The event args include the current value and the previously selected value.

 @using Syncfusion.Blazor.DropDowns